Developing the Time Management Mindset

 An Airtight System:

 - Set up an Inbox on your desk.
 All new tasks go in the Inbox.

 - Use your calendar.
 Record appointments and plans to complete any tasks that will take longer than 30 minutes.

-- Call a Priacta coach at 1-888-PRIACTA for a free 15 minute consult on how to set up the best system for your situation.
+- Contact Priacta for a free 15 minute consult on how to set up the best system for your situation.